plone/volto/docs/source/addons/theme.md

 3. Declare the theme as an add-on by adding its name as the value for the `addons` key in either `volto.config.js` or `package.json`.
 4. After starting Volto, the theme should be active.
    Now you can add overrides to the default theme in `src/theme`, same as you would in a project.
-5. Now you can safely delete your project's `theme` folder, since the one in the add-on will take precedence.
+5. Now you can safely delete your project's `theme` folder, since the one in the add-on will take precedence and a project can only have one active theme at a time.

 ## Using your own escape hatch

 Volto theming uses SemanticUI theming capabilities to define and extend a theme for your site.
 However, while maintaining and playing well with the Semantic UI Volto base, using a traditional CSS approach can be done using the Less-based `extras` escape hatch.

-At the same time, one can entirely discard the extras escape hatch and add your own, by customizing the `theme.js` module in Volto.
+At the same time, one can either discard or complement the extras escape hatch and add your own, by customizing the `theme.js` module in Volto.

 ```js
 import 'semantic-ui-less/semantic.less';